department-of-veterans-affairs/vets-website/content/pages/pension/aid-attendance-housebound.md

 <div class="feature" markdown=“1”>

-### Can I get Aid and Attendance or Housebound benefits from VA?
+### Can I get Aid and Attendance or Housebound benefits?

 **You may qualify for Aid and Attendance** if you get a VA pension and: